meilisearch/documentation/learn/getting_started/chapter_3_adding_a_visual_UI.md

 This section covers some of the important search parameters but you can read about all of them in our [search parameters guide](/reference/features/search_parameters.md).

-- Do want to mention these in any particular order?

 ### attributesToCrop

 By default, MeiliSearch responses return the entire value of all attributes.
 You can use the `attributesToCrop` parameter to crop the value of selected attributes.